gost-dom/browser/README.md

 ## Looking for sponsors

-If this tool could reach a minimum level of usability, this would be extremely valuable in testing Go web applications, particularly combined with HTMX, a tech combination which is becoming increasingly popular.
+This tool has reached a level where it can be used to test some web applications with JavaScript, e.g., simple HTMX applications in Go, particularly combined with HTMX, a tech combination which is becoming increasingly popular.

-Progress so far is the result of too much spare time; but that will not last.
-If If enough people would sponsor this project, it could mean the difference between continued development, or death.
+But there is still a lot to do before you can rely on this to test your web applications.
+So far, I've bade good progress is the result of too much spare time; but that will not last.

+If I could find enough sponsors, it could mean the difference between continued development, or death.

 ## Looking for contributors